 Working out what is best for the children when a relationship or marriage ends can be extremely difficult for all parties involved.

-Key decisions may have to be made, for example about where the children live, how much time they should spend with each parent, what contact they should have with wider family such as grandparents, which school should they should attend and whether they should travel internationally to particular countries or move permanently abroad.
+Key decisions may have to be made about where the children live, how much time they should spend with each parent, what contact they should have with wider family such as grandparents, which school should they should attend and whether they should travel internationally to particular countries or move permanently abroad.

-Matters may be complicated further if or a child had specific needs or when a parent has existing issues which may result in supervised or limited time with the children requirements.
+Matters may be complicated further if a child has specific needs or a parent has existing issues which may result in supervised or limited time with the children.
 Any decisions made may need to be revisited on a regular basis as the children grow up and their needs evolve.

 If a child is removed from your care and taken abroad without your permission this can be unlawful and requires urgent action to ensure the safe and prompt return of the child.